awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

 Step 2.14: Preferences
 ----------------------

-:dfn:`Preferences` include the following settings:
+:dfn:`Preferences` include the following settings.

 * Settings for the current |env| only, such as whether to use soft tabs in the editor, the file types to ignore, and code completion behaviors for languages such as PHP and Python.
 * Your user settings across each of your environments, such as colors, fonts, and editor behaviors.